and-aleksandrov/Facebook-Cybersecurity-Course-Project-8---Honeypot/README.md

 * To deploy honeypots I've used Google Cloud.
 I've downloaded and installed Google Cloud Platform SDK so I was able to run ```gcloud``` from a command line.

-* For the VM i've used Ubuntu 14.04 with following open ports: 80, 3000, 10000.
-I've created the following firewall rules with command
+* For the VM i have used Ubuntu 14.04 with following open ports: 80, 3000, 10000.
+I've created the following firewall rules with command:
    ```
    $ gcloud beta compute firewall-rules create mhn-allow-admin --direction=INGRESS --priority=1000 --network=default --action=ALLOW -- rules=tcp:3000,tcp:10000 --source-ranges=0.0.0.0/0 --target-tags=mhn-admin
    ```